RaresAnghel08/rmi-website/content/organisation/rules.md

 Points are awarded only for correctly solved groups of inputs.
 If there are partial grading rules for the problem, then the score for an input group will be the lowest among the scores for the particular test inputs contained in the group.

+**The score of a contestant for a task is the sum of the scores obtained for each group of this task.
+The score obtained for a group is the highest score obtained on this group by all contestant's submissions**

 ### Feedback

 For all tasks full feedback will be enabled.
 Every time contestants submit a solution, they receive full feedback for that submission.
+Due to technical reasons, feedback is guaranteed (only) for submissions received until a time equal to `initial duration minus 30 minutes` has elapsed since the beginning of the competition.
+The Scientific Committee is bound to extend competition time to accommodate this rule.

 ### Clarification Requests